jshields123/ley-site/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+UPDATE:

+This has now been converted to a live production site as the business is now functioning.
+The google sheet api was removed and replaced by vercel's postgres storage facility for better security of user data.

 ## Deployed on Vercel

 This application has been deployed on vercel and the live version can be accessed at [https://www.leyconsulting.com.au ](https://www.leyconsulting.com.au/)https://www.leyconsulting.com.au/.